lzwjava/blog-source/original/2025-01-17-conversation-style-en.md

 ## Prompt

 ```
-Make more natural and extended conversation between two experts, A and B, discussing DeepSeek-V3 in detail.
-The conversation flows back and forth, with both participants asking questions, sharing insights, and diving deep into the technical aspects of the model.
-The conversation is structured to cover the architecture, training, performance, and future directions of DeepSeek-V3.
+Make more natural and extended conversation between two experts, A and B, discussing below.
+The conversation flows back and forth, with both participants asking questions, sharing insights, and diving deep into the materials.

 [
     {